puppetlabs-toy-chest/puppetlabs-image_build/README.md

 repository name, in this case the `puppet/` before `node1`.

 Note that you may want different metadata for different images.
-`docker_build` will attempt to detect additional metadata in the `metadata` folder, and will merge items from `metadata/metadata.yaml` with node specific metadata, for instance from `metadata/node1.yaml`
+`image_build` will attempt to detect additional metadata in the `metadata` folder, and will merge items from `metadata/metadata.yaml` with node specific metadata, for instance from `metadata/node1.yaml`